Skip to main content

 Do ISA transfers count towards my allowance?

-What should I do if I go over my allowance?
+What happens if I go over my allowance?

 Since it was introduced back in 1999, the ISA allowance has never been reduced, but it’s always important to check to make sure you’re not going over the limit.

-If you do think you’ve paid in more than you’re allowed, or you’ve paid into more than one of the same type of ISA in the same tax year, contact your ISA provider straight away.
+If you do think you’ve paid in more than you’re allowed, contact your ISA provider straight away.
 You should also get in touch with HMRC to let them know.

 Accidents happen, but it’s always important to set the record straight as soon as you can.